On the Efficiency of Convolutional Neural Networks: Block Fusion: An Optimization for Degenerate Conv2d Layers

 The warps compute the groups of the convolution layer in parallel, using the NVIDIA \lstinline[language=C]!mma.m16n8k8.f16! matrix multiply instruction, which fits the group-width of eight, and store the $p \times q \times C$ output to shared local memory.
 If $C == K$ and \lstinline[language=C]!stride == 1!, the block has a residual shortcut connection, and each warp simultaneously loads a tile of $\frac{p \times q}{8} \times C$ input values from smem and uses them to initialize the registers that accumulate the second linear transformation of the FFN layer.
 Thus the block input is added to the output during the first iteration of the FFN layer's multiply-accumulate operations.

-More significantly, the residual shortcut does not cause an extra load from the global memory system, as it would in a layer-wise kernel.
-Instead, it loads the input tile from smem, where it was previously stored for the grouped convolution.
+More significantly, the residual shortcut does not cause an extra load from the global memory system, as it would in layer-by-layer execution.
+Instead, the block-fusion kernel loads the shortcut activations from smem, where they were previously stored for the grouped convolution.

 Now that the grouped-convolution layer is computed and the FFN accumulators are initialized, we are ready to compute the FFN layer.
 Each warp loads a $\frac{p \times q}{8} \times C$ tile of the grouped-convolution outputs into registers.
 Then each warp uses Equation~\eqref{e:ffn-eff} to compute a small number of hidden channels $r$, convert the \lstinline[language=C]!float32! output to \lstinline[language=C]!float16!, add bias and apply the ReLU activation function, and reformat the values as input fragments for the \lstinline[language=C]!mma.m16n8k8.f16! instruction.
 Then the fragments are multiplied by the corresponding weights of the second linear transform in the FFN layer with the result accumulated onto the output tile.
 Note that the hidden-layer activations never leave the register file.